Sohoton River Cruise To Mabini

 Sohoton River, Basey Samar

-And if you have eagle-sharp eyes, you should see a kind of an interesting pathway up and behind that foliage!
+And if you have eagle-sharp eyes, you would see a kind of an interesting pathway up and behind that foliage!
 Don't fret if you can't see it though!
 I got good pics on the way back, I'll show you later/below.

 Sohoton River, Basey Samar